shopware/sw-sync-cli/README.md

 ```bash
 cargo install sw-sync-cli
 ```
 Same command can be used for updates.
+See [crate](https://crates.io/crates/sw-sync-cli)

 ### Manual
 head to [GitHub releases](https://github.com/MalteJanz/sw-sync-cli/releases) and download the right binary for your operating system.